doherty100/azuresandbox/README.md

   * [macOS](https://code.visualstudio.com/docs/setup/mac)
   * After installing, add the following extensions:
     * [Terraform](https://marketplace.visualstudio.com/items?itemName=mauve.terraform)
+* Miscellaneous packages
+  * [pip3](https://pip.pypa.io/en/stable/) Python library package manager.
+  * [PyJWT](https://pyjwt.readthedocs.io/en/latest/) Python library.
+This is used to determine the id of the security principal for the currently signed in Azure CLI user.

 Note the Bash scripts used in the configurations were developed and tested using *GNU bash, version 5.0.17(1)-release (x86_64-pc-linux-gnu)* and have not been tested on other popular shells like [zsh](https://www.zsh.org/).